backstage/backstage/docs/auth/oidc.md

 ---
 id: oidc
 title: OIDC provider from scratch
-description: This section shows how to use an OIDC provider from scrath, same steps apply for custom providers.
+description: This section shows how to use an OIDC provider from scratch, same steps apply for custom providers.
 ---

 This section shows how to use an OIDC provider from scratch, same steps apply for custom providers.
-Please note these steps are for using a provider, not how to implement one.
+Please note these steps are for using a provider, not how to implement one, and Backstage recommends creating custom providers specific to the IDP, so we'll use a `azureOIDC` provider throughout this example, feel free to change any of those refs to your provider name.

 ## Summary